Senior rides and transportation: 5 alternatives to driving

 My mom was always a great driver — as far as I know, she never got a single traffic ticket in her six decades behind the wheel.
 But when she started getting lost on the familiar route to her hair salon, we knew it was time to take away the car keys.
 My dad had already given up driving a few years earlier due to vision problems, so this was a major transition for my parents, who lived in the suburbs and relied on a car to get anywhere other than their backyard.

-Giving up driving can be an emotionally fraught time, but there are many options that can give relatives peace of mind while providing rides and making seniors feel well cared for.
-The following forms of transportation for seniors, ranked from most to least expensive, are great way for older folks to get from Point A to B.
+Giving up driving can be an emotionally fraught time, but there are many transportation services and options that can give relatives peace of mind while providing rides and making seniors feel well cared for.
+These five transportation services for seniors, ranked from most to least expensive, are great way for older folks to get from Point A to B.

 1. Home aide/driver